Lia Romeo’s ‘Still’: Premiere comedy stars Tim Daly & Jayne Atkinson

 A premiere production depends much upon the actors who bring it to life, and the Dorset production boasts two who are not only well-known TV stars, but Dorset veterans.
 Jayne Atkinson played Ann Richards in “Ann” by Holland Taylor in 2018, and Tim Daly was featured in “The Scene” and the world premiere of “Downstairs” with his sister Tyne Daly, both by Theresa Rebeck, Dorset’s resident playwright, and he played Mark Rothko in “Red.”
 (Daly is also a southern Vermont resident.)
 And together, they starred in in the CBS drama “Madam Secretary.”

-“Certainly this piece, because it’s so much about the chemistry of the actors, it has been deeply inspired by the offerings that Tim and Jane have made,” Campbell-Holt said.
-“Especially because of their age and their experience, the characters are older than (playwright Lea Romeo), and I so we’re taking notes everywhere we can.
+“Certainly this piece, because it’s so much about the chemistry of the actors, it has been deeply inspired by the offerings that Tim and Jayne have made,” Campbell-Holt said.
+“Especially because of their age and their experience, the characters are older than (playwright Lia Romeo), and I so we’re taking notes everywhere we can.
 This is my fourth production with Tim at Dorset.”

 All goes well for Mark and Helen in the first 15 pages of “Still.”